Trump Has Weaponized Masculinity As President. Here's Why It Matters

 Reshaping Republican politics

-There are signs that Trump's macho rhetoric is filtering down to other party members — as when Texas Senator Ted Cruz tweeted that "many liberal males never grow balls" or when Georgia Sen. Kelly Loeffler tweeted a video depicting Trump physically wrestling the coronavirus to the ground and beating up on it.
+There are signs that Trump's macho rhetoric is filtering down to other party members — as when Texas Sen. Ted Cruz tweeted that "many liberal males never grow balls" or when Georgia Sen. Kelly Loeffler tweeted a video depicting Trump physically wrestling the coronavirus to the ground and beating up on it.

 "I think Trump's exaggerated hypermasculinity, if you could call it that, has, if it's done anything, it's driven women away from the party," said Christine Matthews, a Republican pollster who has been critical of Trump.